openline-ai/openline-voice/architecture/README.md

 ## Building
 * Kamailio currently can build to AWS or Docker
-* Asterions currently builds to AWS, docker is being investigated
+* Asterisk currently builds to AWS or Docker
 * look at the asterisk and kamailio sub directories for more building instructions